jcosborn/ecp/update-2018-10-18/hmc.rst

 ----------------

 Quasi-Newton HMC code has been developed by Xiao-Yong for Critical Slowing Down project.
-It is currently being tested on U(1) Gauge Theory.
+It is currently being tested on U(1) Gauge Theory in 2D.
+The code, however, supports arbitrary dimension and arbitrary SU(N), execept for the computation of topological charges.

+The code currently lives in a separate git branch of QEX, qnhmc_, and the main code is `puregauge2du1qn.nim`_.
-The code implements a BFGS ensemble HMC algorithm using QEX.
+It implements a BFGS ensemble HMC algorithm using QEX.

 It also calculates eigenvalues of the mass matrix using PRIMME.